microsoft/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

 We expect to grow this sample over time to explore more of the symbol API surface and make it more generally useful.
 Some of the future planned enhancements to this sample include:

+1) Support for nested types, member functions, and other "symbol children" which are not fully supported today -- particularly by the importer.

-1) Improved validation of the type system created (e.g.: no cyclic base classes or fields)
+2) Improved validation of the type system created (e.g.: no cyclic base classes or fields)

-2) Hooking up the synthetic types JavaScript extension and its "C header parser" up to this extension.
+3) Hooking up the synthetic types JavaScript extension and its "C header parser" up to this extension.

-3) Support for using the data model disassembler to walk through a function tracing the position of function arguments from a prototype and calling convention (e.g.: parameters in rcx, rdx, r8, and r9 on x64) so that you can get consistent examination of parameters to public APIs on public symbols.
+4) Support for using the data model disassembler to walk through a function tracing the position of function arguments from a prototype and calling convention (e.g.: parameters in rcx, rdx, r8, and r9 on x64) so that you can get consistent examination of parameters to public APIs on public symbols.

-4) Support for serializing and deserializing the symbol builder information for a given module.
+5) Support for serializing and deserializing the symbol builder information for a given module.